Labalve/WageExchange/README.md

 ### Prerequisites

-To run server side of this project you will need Tomcat (the easiest way of running it for development purposes will be opening whole catalog as a project in [NetBeans IDE](https://netbeans.org/) with [NB Spring Boot](http://plugins.netbeans.org/plugin/67888/nb-springboot) plugin installed.
+To run server side of this project you will need Tomcat (the easiest way of running it for development purposes will be opening whole catalog as a project in [NetBeans IDE](https://netbeans.org/) with [NB Spring Boot](http://plugins.netbeans.org/plugin/67888/nb-springboot) plugin installed).

 ### Installing and running